 The main fight in the men’s doubles is between the French Pierre-Hugues Herbert and Nicolas Mahut and their opponents.
 Bookmakers offer odds at 5.00 on average.
 If the Murray brothers are victorious and you bet on them, you can expect a prize at around 6.00 the bet amount.
 The sports community is well familiarized with Andy Murray, but his brother Jamie Murray is also a top-notch tennis player that can do wonders.
 He was number one in doubles with the Brazilian Bruno Soares in the Australian Open.

 The Americans Steve Johnson and Jack Sock are third in line for the gold in the men’s doubles tennis category at odds of generous 11.00.
-It’s up to them to defend the pride of the USA as the Bryan brothers have resigned from their participation in Rio 2016 due to fear of the complicated virus Zika.
-They were the champions of London 2010.

 The outstanding Serena Williams, the world number one and Olympic gold medalist from London 2012 is considered to be the most fearsome contender for the gold in Rio 2016.
 In London 2012 the podium had Serena Williams, Maria Sharapova who’s absent and Victoria Azarenka.